 - Jewelry from the Walters Art Gallery and the Zucker Family Collection.
 The Walters Art Gallery, Baltimore.
 1987.

 - The Castellani and Italian Archaeological Jewelry.
-The Bard Graduate Center for Studies in the Decorative Arts, Design, and Culture, New York.
+The Bard Graduate Center, New York.
 2004-2005.

 Provenance William T. Walters, Baltimore [date and mode of acquisition unknown]; Henry Walters, Baltimore, 1894, by inheritance; Walters Art Museum, 1931, by bequest.